vlstill/presentations/qrs_2017/pres.md

     . . .

-*   minimal overhead: $2.6\,\%$ (compared to an older style of implementation which required changes to the verification core)
+*   minimal overhead: $2.6\,\%$ time overhead compared to an older style of implementation which required changes to the verification core

 \center\
 \